alexanderop/claude-code-builder/commands/create-plugin.md

 ## Constraints
 - Must create valid plugin.json schema in .claude-plugin/ directory
 - Must create valid marketplace.json schema in the same .claude-plugin/ directory
+- The repository field in plugin.json MUST be a string URL, not an object
 - Follow kebab-case naming conventions
 - Include proper frontmatter in all markdown files
 - Marketplace source must reference "./" to point to the plugin directory itself